Serial Number: NZ39559

 Date of Birth: Born on the 22nd of May 1921, at Cambridge

-Personal Details: Known to all as Lloyd, he was the son of Mr Clarence John Kelly and of Kathrine Jessie Kelly (nee Hall), of Leamington, Cambridge.
+Personal Details: Lloyd was the son of Mr Clarence John Kelly and of Katherine Jessie Kelly (nee Hall), of Leamington, Cambridge.
 He was educated at Cambridge Primary School and Cambridge District High School.
-He played rugby in the school's First XV team.
-He also enjoyed tennis, wrestling, rowing, boxing and athletics.
+There he played rugby in the school's First XV team.
+Lloyd also enjoyed tennis, wrestling, rowing, boxing and athletics.

-On leaving school Clarence worked in the drapery department of the Auckland Farmers' Co-op Ltd., in Cambridge.
+On leaving school Lloyd worked in the drapery department of the Auckland Farmers' Co-op Ltd., (better known as AFC) in Cambridge.
 He left this employment pre-war to join the RNZAF, having been accepted for technical training.

 He was described in the newspaper as “a fine lad, and a promising athlete.”
-He had played rugby for Leamington Football Club, and had also had been a runner and a cyclist with the Cambridge Athletics Club.
+He also played rugby for Leamington Football Club, and had been a runner and a cyclist with the Cambridge Athletics Club.

-Clarence had also been a member of the Cambridge Municipal Band for three years before leaving for the Air Force.
+Lloyd was also a member of the Cambridge Municipal Band for three years before leaving for the Air Force.

 This report appeared in the Waikato Times newspaper on the 12th of September 1939: